 A lot of country music is about improvement through change, and the consequences of those improvements and changes.
 Some changes are good, others are bad, but one things is for certain: change is inevitable, and country music displays that sentiment perfectly.

-10. "Ringing in the Year”, Turnpike Troubadours
+10. "Ringing in the Year," Turnpike Troubadours

-Turnpike’s New Year's lament about starting another year without a former flame goes from sad misery to a sad acceptance by the song's end.
+The Turnpike Troubadours' New Year's lament about starting another year without a former flame goes from sad misery to a sad acceptance by the song's end.

-9. "The Life You Chose”, Jason Isbell
+9. "The Life You Chose," Jason Isbell

-In the same vein as "Ringing in the Year”, Isbell finds himself in a chance encounter with an old flame and becomes nostalgic, wistfully wishing he could whisk her away again and run off together.
+In the same vein as "Ringing in the Year," Jason Isbell finds himself in a chance encounter with an old flame and becomes nostalgic, wistfully wishing he could whisk her away again and run off together.
 He asks her, "Are you living the life you chose, or the life that chose you?" before the song reveals that he's been living in the past his whole life since he met her.
 The song is a haunting reminder that you have the power to make your own choices in life, but once a choice is made, it's not good to constantly relive it.

-8. "I Wanna Feel Something”, Trace Adkins
+8. "I Wanna Feel Something," Trace Adkins

-Adkins' plea for him to "feel something real" is the song of a man who knows he needs to change for the better, and is willing to make that change.
+Trace Adkins' plea for him to "feel something real" is the song of a man who knows he needs to change for the better, and is willing to make that change.

-7. "Some People Change”, Montgomery Gentry; Kenny Chesney
+7. "Some People Change," Montgomery Gentry/ Kenny Chesney

-6. "Startin' With Me”, Jake Owen
+6. "Startin' With Me," Jake Owen

-One of Owen's first breakout hits, "Startin' With Me" finds the narrator running over his greatest regrets.
+One of Jake Owen's first breakout hits, "Startin' With Me" finds the narrator running over his greatest regrets.
 At once sad and inspiring, this barroom mea culpa reminds the listener that it is possible to change your ways.